-In this article, I will show you step by step how I build my own spirit level.
+In this article, I will show you step by step how I build my 2 in 1 DIY spirit level.

-I got the idea to make this spirit level myself after making my own version of the Kreg multi-mark and measuring tool.
+I got the idea, to make this homemade spirit level myself, after making my own version of the Kreg multi-mark and measuring tool.

 At that point, I realized that the Kreg tool has a spirit level.

-Because I use it to hang things up from time to time, I wondered, Can I make my own spirit level, but then a little bigger?
+Because I use it to hang things up from time to time, this inspired me to make my own homemade spirit level.

 Okay, let’s go!